 -

-Couples sharing a bed with different schedules
+Couples with different sleep schedules

 -

-People sensitive to movement and wake-ups
+People who wake easily to movement

 -

-Side sleepers who want pressure relief with support
+Side sleepers who still want solid support

 Where it falls short: